You need to understand your benefits and options

 To qualify for Social Security benefits when you retire, you must be:

 • Fully insured.
-To be fully insured, a worker must have earned 40 Social Security credits by working 10 years in covered employment where the earnings were subject to Social Security tax (OASDI) and the Medicare (HI) tax.
-If the work was less than 10 years, an alternative test could determine fully-insured status.
+To be fully insured, a worker must have earned 40 Social Security credits by working ten years in covered employment where the earnings were subject to Social Security tax (OASDI) and the Medicare (HI) tax.
+If the work was less than ten years, an alternative test could determine a fully-insured status.

 • At least age 62.

 The amount of Social Security benefits generally depends on a worker’s lifetime earnings.
 The Social Security Administration uses this earnings record to calculate the PIA and to determine the dollar amount of the payable benefit.